-In formerly homeless persons who need affordable housing also benefit from available support services.
-The City intends to use available HOME funds for transitional or permanent supportive housing projects serving residents with special needs.
+In San Leandro, formerly homeless persons who need affordable housing also benefit from available support services.
+The City may use available HOME funds for tenant-based rental assistance or for a homeless shelter, transitional or permanent supportive housing projects serving residents with special needs.